afunnydev/tinysociety/content/articles/2018-07-01-how-to-find-a-tiny-house-builder.md

 ---
 title: How to Find a Tiny House Builder?
-description: >-
-  Maybe you don’t have the time, skills, or desire to build a Tiny House yourself.
+description: Maybe you don’t have the time, skills, or desire to build a Tiny House yourself.
 And maybe you want a bit more flexibility or involvement than comes from purchasing a ready-made Tiny House.
 In that case, the middle route of hiring a Tiny House builder may be for you.
 slug: how-to-find-a-tiny-house-builder
 author: michelleg
 image: /img/tiny-house-builder.jpg
 overlay: true
-date: '2018-06-19'
+date: 2018-06-19
+lastmod: 2023-07-17
+notloaded:
+  need: true
 listing:
   title: How to Find a Tiny House Builder?
-  description: >-
-    Maybe you don’t have the time, skills, or desire to build a Tiny House yourself.
+  description: Maybe you don’t have the time, skills, or desire to build a Tiny
+    House yourself.
 And maybe you want a bit more flexibility or involvement than comes from purchasing a ready-made Tiny House.
 In that case, the middle route of hiring a Tiny House builder may be for you.
   image: /img/tiny-house-builder-square.jpg
-notloaded:
-  need: true
-likes: '97'
 categories:
   - Sustainable building and living
   - Energy efficiency
   - Architecture and design
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 draft: false
 noindex: false
+ordre: "0"
+likes: "97"
 ---
 ## Why Hire a Tiny House Builder?